ThyCowLord/Luna/README.md

 An alternative to [package-manager-here].
 Basically Homebrew for Linux.

 ## Setup
-Simple, run this: sudo bash <(curl -s -L git.io)
+Simple, run this:

+> sudo bash <(curl -s -L https://git.io/vxOze)

+## Adding Repos
+Execute 'sudo luna -a repo-here'

 ## Creating Repos and Package Formats
-Information to come!
+Simple!
+Make a Repo, with a folder for each app.
+In each app folder, include setup.sh.
+The format of setup.sh should be:

+> #!/bin/bash

+> wget needed-files

+> sudo cp app-runner-script /usr/bin/app

+> sudo chmod a+x /usr/bin/app

+> [Other needed commands here]

+> exit